India's tax hike to slash palm oil imports, boost soyoil, sunflower oil buying

 Still, industry officials said palm oil prices could correct to become competitive amid rising output.

-One Kuala Lumpur-based trader now expects palm oil prices to fall to the 2,300-2,400 ringgit a tonne range.“At 2,500 ringgit and above, palm is considered expensive,” he said.
+One Kuala Lumpur-based trader now expects palm oil prices to fall to the 2,300-2,400 ringgit a tonne range.
+“At 2,500 ringgit and above, palm is considered expensive,” he said.

 Palm oil output is expected to rise in line with seasonal trend from March onwards, putting further pressure on palm oil prices as stocks are expected to build.
 Malaysia in January had suspended export taxes on crude palm oil for a three-month period to encourage demand and support prices.